 How To Diagnose And Fix The P0161 Code?

 Speaking of dealing with the P0161 code, below is a step-by-step guide for troubleshooting and fixing the code.
 You will need your car’s repair/service manual and a multimeter.

 Many times you will get this code because of damaged or incorrectly routed wires.
 These are the ones you want to check first.

-Ordinarily, the HO2S will have 4 wires.
-Two of them go to the heater circuit, one carries power and the last one is ground.
+Ordinarily, the HO2S will have four wires.
+Two of them go to the heater circuit, one carries power, and the last one is ground.
 Be sure to check in your vehicle’s service manual for a reference diagram.